A few weeks ago, we had a live class about creating and managing investment portfolios in uncertain times.

-As you can see this is very different from being a trader and trading shares or Forex.
+This is very different from trading shares or Forex.

-Value investors aren’t thinking just about making money from market movements or even from an increase in the next few years; they are thinking about long term growth.
+Value investors aren’t thinking just about making money from market movements or even from an increase in the next few years; they're thinking about long term growth.

 Personally I see myself moving into this style of investing when I start investing in individual shares on the stock market (currently I invest in EFTs instead of just individual shares).

-For now, I just don't have the time to do this in depth research so I choose passive investing.
+I just don't have the time to do this in depth research so I choose passive investing.